haokeyingxiao/haoke/UPGRADE-6.4.md

 sw-expect-packages: haokeyingxiao/core:~6.4,swag/paypal:*
 ```

-This example expects that the Shopware version is at least 6.4, and the PayPal extension is installed in any version.
+This example expects that the Haoke version is at least 6.4, and the PayPal extension is installed in any version.
 If the conditions are not met, the backend will respond with a 417 HTTP error.

 ### Since flag on entities / fields